 Bernadette Klavins is an emerging artist working primarily within the field of sculpture.
 Through her practice, Klavins playfully engages with the potential for sculptural processes to become analogous to geological activity, as she considers the contrasting dimensions of human lifespan and deep time.

 In 2016, Klavins graduated from the Adelaide Central School of Art with a Bachelor of Visual Art (First Class Honours).
 During her Honours year, Klavins received a Major Travel Award and a Study Support Grant from the school.
 She also exhibited at FELTspace Gallery in 2016, and has since shown at Adelaide Central Gallery and the Women’s and Children’s Hospital in group exhibitions.
 Klavins continues to develop her sculptural practice at Floating Goose Studios, whilst also contributing to local arts writing and facilitating youth art workshops.
 In June 2017, Klavins completed a month-long residency at SIM, The Icelandic Association of Visual Art, in Reykjavik, Iceland.

 Kate Kurucz is a painter from South Australia whose work playfully interrogates desire, fantasy and identity building.
 Kurucz graduated from the Adelaide Central School of Art in 2012 and in 2016 took part in the Guildhouse Collections Project at The Art Gallery of South Australia.

-Nancy Downes (Transitioning Volunteers & Gallery Manager)
+Nancy Downes (Volunteer Co-ordinator & Gallery Manager)

 Nancy Downes is a visual artist who specialises in installation, sculpture and painting.
 Downes uses tactile materials with light and space to create immersive, enveloping works.
 The imagery and materiality in her work provides cues toward the body, and investigates registers of human phenomena.